 During your time here you won’t only enjoy the company of remarkable young people, or be filled by a knowledge that you could help grow this wonderful project, you will also get a new and better understanding for this amazing country.

 So, help teach, or renovate the buildings, and relieve the permanent teachers’ workloads.

-After two days acclimatizing to India you move straight into your 4 day Volunteer Project.
+After two days acclimatizing to India you move straight into giving back.
 This is quite likely to be the highlight of your stay, as you get to interact in a meaningful way and make a positive difference in an impoverished community.

 On Day 7 you leave your project behind and travel to Chambal Lodge - an oasis of calm and tranquility nestled a sprawling 35 acre heritage plantation, surrounded by farmland.
 The plantation is part of a much larger area that was used by the Zamindars (feudal Chieftains) of Jarar to conduct their annual cattle fair (Mela).
 After decades of neglect, the Mela Kothi and its grounds have now been lovingly restored.